ajamolebalikis/Mental_Health_Report/README.md

 ## Recommendations
 Based on the analysis, the following recommendations are proposed for public health decision-makers:
-- *Prioritize Uganda and LMICs*: Expand mental health services in Uganda (highest prevalence at 5.7%), Nigeria, China, and sub-Saharan Africa through telehealth and provider training.
+- *Prioritize Uganda and LMICs*: Expand mental health services in Uganda (highest prevalence at 5.7%), Lebanon, Iraq, Nigeria, LMIC and sub-Saharan Africa through telehealth and provider training.
 - *Improve Data Collection*: Increase primary data surveys in Africa and Asia, focusing on underrepresented disorders like dysthymia and eating disorders.
 - *Address Disorders*: Enhance schizophrenia diagnostics and reporting in high-DALY regions like sub-Saharan Africa.
 - *Target Vulnerable Groups*: Focus on women and youth (rising prevalence) with gender-specific interventions, especially in the U.S. for frequent symptoms.